rowanbk/sbFormatter/README.md

 -m : print out interesting metrics about the sideboard plan

 -p : save in text form as well as pdf

+-d : print decklist as well as sideboard plan